 The Boom of Sonic Branding

-Memories are one of the important ways sound can evoke emotion, which is why sonic branding is so effective, especially for storytelling.
+Sound is one of the most evocative senses, which is why sonic branding is so effective for brands.
 Simply put, it’s a holistic approach to a brand’s use of music and sound across all relevant touch-points.
 An audio logo, if you will.
 Short and distinct, it can either accompany a visual logo, strengthening overall brand recognition, or work alone on podcasts, streaming platforms, radio or apps.
 If done well, it will trigger connections and create associations, arousing a powerful emotional response in the recipient.

 A great example of this is the Netflix ta-dum sound, backed by a masterful animation and visual identity.
 The moment you click play on a movie, when you hear the sound and have the ‘N’ come at you, it pre-frames you for the viewing experience you’re about to embark on.
 The sound has the feeling of a film score or trailer, conjuring up memories of dark cinemas, salty popcorn and seat-shaking Dolby Digital audio.
 The simple act of opening Netflix becomes an event.
 Similar to the experience you get when you go to the cinema, it’s almost as if you’re there with the protagonist of the film, eager to set out on an adventure with them.
 Perfectly, it sets the mood for what’s to come.